guitarvydas/guitarvydas.github.io/_posts/2022-04-11-Dynamic Binding vs Static Binding.md

 Dynamic typing is often confused with No Typing.
 Not the same.

-Compiling is Production Engineering (which Kay mistakenly calls Software Engineering).
+Compiling is Production Engineering (which Kay mistakenly calls Software Engineering[^eng]).

+[^eng]: Engineering is more nuanced than just *optimization*.
+First, comes figuring *what* all of the details are, then, comes *optimizing* those details.
+Architects think about details, too, but, different details (like "how does this fit in the eco-system?" (sometimes AKA "UX")).

 Pour your Smarties out on the desk and sort them.
 Red ones over here, green ones over there, …